-Taking in the sites and sounds along the River Liffey as it flows between Kilcullen and Leixlip in Kildare.
+Taking in the sights and sounds along the River Liffey as it flows between Kilcullen and Leixlip in Kildare.

 The Liffey follows a course from its source in Kippure, County Wicklow to its estuary at Dublin Bay, with most of its length being in County Kildare.

-The Liffey crosses from Wicklow into Kildare at Poulaphouca, where it passes Kilcullan and Newbridge.
+The Liffey crosses from Wicklow into Kildare at Poulaphouca, where it passes Kilcullen and Newbridge.
 Near Sallins, the Grand Canal crosses the Liffey by bridge.

 Notable buildings in the area are Celbridge Abbey and Castletown House.
 Castletown House was built between 1722 -29 for William Conolly, speaker of the Irish House of Commons.
 The Palladian style house is